Rhondda Cynon Taf: Government

-The area is governed by Rhondda Cynon Taf County Borough Council from headquarters in Clydach Vale, on the outskirts of Tonypandy, and is the host authority to the South East Wales Improvement Collaborative (SEWIC), Excellence Wales award winner 2010.
-The Rhondda Cynon Taf has four MPs represented in the UK Parliament.
-There are also four constituencies represented in the Senedd (Welsh Parliament).
+The area is governed by Rhondda Cynon Taf County Borough Council from headquarters in Pontypridd and is the host authority to the South East Wales Improvement Collaborative (SEWIC), Excellence Wales award winner 2010.
+There are four constituencies represented in the Senedd (Welsh Parliament).
+Since 2024, Rhondda Cynon Taf is in five UK Parliament constituencies, Merthyr Tydfil and Aberdare, Rhondda and Ogmore, Pontypridd, Cardiff West, and Cardiff North.